Dromediansk/mp-blog/src/markdown-pages/good-practices-hooks-1.md

 #### UseEffect hook

 The only thing we’re still missing in this component is the request to the API and the passing of the data to `countries`.

-Fetching data is recommended to execute the [useEffect](https://reactjs.org/docs/hooks-effect.html) hook correctly:
+Fetching data is recommended to execute in the [useEffect](https://reactjs.org/docs/hooks-effect.html) hook.

 `gist:Dromediansk/33e0e2a58e1ec3e799212a8e64df4102#CountriesContainer.js`

+- In order to write it properly, we need also to check if the component is still mounted.
+Therefore we are firstly declaring a new variable `componentIsMounted`.
+It uses [useRef hook](https://reactjs.org/docs/hooks-reference.html#useref), which returns a mutable reference object whose `.current` property is initialized to the passed argument (`initialValue`)
-- Here we’re calling the function we created earlier
+- In `useEffect` we’re calling `getAllCountries` function we created earlier
+- Because it’s an asynchronous operation, we need to check if the component is still mounted.
+Otherwise, it could throw an error that you can’t set the state on the umounted component.
+- If it is mounted, we’re getting a response with data, which we’ll then pass into the `countries` state using `setCountries`

-- After that, we’re getting a response with data, which we’ll then pass into the `countries`&nbsp;state using `setCountries`
+- After that, we’re getting a response with data, which we’ll then pass into the `countries` state using `setCountries`
+- It’s also necessary to handle errors if they occur during the asynchronous call.
+In our case, we’re only logging the error to the console, but it’s a good habit to show a message to the user, that something went wrong
+- `useEffect` has a specific syntax you should be aware of.
+On line 14 we have a cleanup function, in which we are setting this component as unmounted.
+This is an equivalent to `componentWillUnmount` in class-based components

-- `useEffect`&nbsp;has a specific syntax you should be aware of.
-Notice line 7, where we have an empty array as the second argument — it means this `useEffect`&nbsp;will be executed only once after rendering the component.
-It’s equivalent to `componentDidMount`&nbsp;in class-based components.
+- Notice also line 17, where we have an empty array as the second argument — it means this `useEffect` will be executed only once after rendering the component.
+It’s an equivalent to `componentDidMount` in class-based components.

 #### CountryCard component